microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.StateMachine.document.md

 ## Modeling Live System Behavior, with a State Machine Processor

-Consider the state model processor as a tool to quickly and safely understand the system's operational characteristics after deployment.
+Consider the state model Processor as a tool to quickly and safely understand the system's operational characteristics after deployment.

-The state machine processor is typically beneficial in scenarios where software has been deployed into a production environment, and it cannot be rapidly altered or redeployed.
+The state machine Processor is typically beneficial in scenarios where software has been deployed into a production environment, and it cannot be rapidly altered or redeployed.
 It should be viewed as a diagnostic tool that can be employed extensively without affecting user security, privacy, or performance.

-After a conclusion is reached by the state machine processor, the production code is frequently modified to implement a more suitable and permanent solution.
-Consequently, the state machine processor can be deactivated once the revised deployment is completed.
+After a conclusion is reached by the state machine Processor, the production code is frequently modified to implement a more suitable and permanent solution.
+Consequently, the state machine Processor can be deactivated once the revised deployment is completed.

 Lets look at a few examples, as they likely will help tell the tale